Hip-po/games_master/README.md

 ## The project

-The goal is to create an AI that learns to play differences gym using Reinforcement Learning, we stated with the gym car racing.
+The goal is to create an AI that learns from nothing how to play different gyms using Reinforcement Learning.

+We decided to start with an easy rac car game to understand and master RL theory and pytorch.

+Then we will apply our new knowledges on other games.

-## racing car
+## Racing car

-this game is quite simple, you have a car and a track and the car should complete the entire track in minimum time to maximize reward.

-for that we created different model
+This game is pretty simple.
+All the AI has to do is to follow a race track.

+As long as the car follow the roads, it betters its reward.
+But if it does nothing or goes off track, the score is penalized.

+To reach the best possible score, we tried different model and way to make our AI learn.

 ### discreet values: